 This statement is made on behalf of Probitas Managing Agency Limited (“Probitas”) and all subsidiaries, pursuant to section 54(1) of the Modern Slavery Act (‘The Act’).
-This statement has been approved by the CEO of Probitas, and is due to be approved by the Probitas Board on 8 June 2022.
+This statement has been approved by the Probitas Board.

 Probitas employs less than 100 staff worldwide.

 Probitas makes use of outsourced suppliers for a number of functions that are key to the business.

 We are committed to respecting human rights and tackling modern slavery and human trafficking risks in both our supply chains and any part of our business.
 It is our policy to offer equal treatment to employees, and prospective employees, ensuring that all are treated fairly and with dignity and respect.